-Advantages and Disadvantages of the Random Forest Algorithm
+Advantages and Disadvantages of the Random Forest Model

 One of the biggest advantages of random forest is its versatility.
 It can be used for both regression and classification tasks, and it’s also easy to view the relative importance it assigns to the input features.